 “In what I’m gonna have you wearin’, we might not make it at all.
-I gotta leave in like an hour or two for work.
+I gotta leave in like a couple hours for work.
 Organize shit for the week.
 Some big parties are scheduled in and I need to be there to make sure it all gets set up right even if it’s my day off.
 But I’m gonna come see you tonight after.”
 Kandy was surprised and he smirked, “I told you I’d make room for you.
 It’s gonna be late though.
 Probably after midnight.”

 Kandy slowly nodded, “Ok.”

 Seeing the relief and happiness in his face calmed her nerves instantly.
 Whatever hesitancy she had about him coming over melted away and in its place was a longing to be at home with him.
 Just the idea of him walking through the door oddly triggered the feeling of missing him though he was still standing right in front of her.

 Miguel raised her hand to his mouth for another familiar and pleasant kiss.
 “La vida es muy corta, querida.
 Maybe doin’ it like this is the right way.”

 “It’s our way.
 But you know for this thing to have half a chance we gotta know and tell each other everything.
 You gotta let me touch every layer, see into every corner, know every inch of you.”

 “Every inch, huh?”
 A high pass of his hand up her thigh.
 Those fucking shorts were the single thing keeping him from sweeping the plates off and out of the way to lay her down.

 Kandy finally laughed seeing the image actively playing behind his eyes as it was so obvious on his face.
 “Kinda don’t think your cousin would appreciate another mess to clean up.”